Adult's services complaints

 What is adult social care?

 Adult social care includes all types of care and support including personal care and other practical help.
 It is assessed under the Care Act 2014 when a local authority is involved.
-It also includes care and support arranged and funded privately, and care and support funded by the NHS.
+It also includes care and support attended and funded privately, and care and support funded by the NHS.
 It is for people aged 18 and over who need help because of age, illness or disability.

 Here are some examples: